Kitware/CMake/Help/command/find_package.rst

                 ONLY_CMAKE_FIND_ROOT_PATH |
                 NO_CMAKE_FIND_ROOT_PATH])

-The ``CONFIG`` option may be used to skip Module mode explicitly and switch to Config mode.
-It is synonymous to using ``NO_MODULE``.
-Config mode is also implied by use of options not specified in the `basic signature`_.
+The ``CONFIG`` option, the synonymous ``NO_MODULE`` option, or the use of options not specified in the `basic signature`_ all enforce pure Config mode.
+In pure Config mode, the command skips Module mode search and proceeds at once with Config mode search.

-Config mode attempts to locate a configuration file provided by the package to be found.
+Config mode search attempts to locate a configuration file provided by the package to be found.
 A cache entry called ``<PackageName>_DIR`` is created to hold the directory containing the file.
 By default the command searches for a package with the name ``<PackageName>``.
 If the ``NAMES`` option